Home Data TensorFlow Machine Learning Cookbook - Second Edition

 simplistic , silly and tedious .

-7. CIFAR-10 image data: The Canadian Institute For Advanced Research has released an image set that contains 80 million labeled colored images (each image is scaled to 32x32 pixels).
+1. CIFAR-10 image data: The Canadian Institute For Advanced Research has released an image set that contains 80 million labeled colored images (each image is scaled to 32 x 32 pixels).
 There are 10 different target classes (airplane, automobile, bird, and so on).
-The CIFAR-10 is a subset that has 60,000 images.
+CIFAR-10 is a subset that includes 60,000 images.
 There are 50,000 images in the training set, and 10,000 in the test set.
 Since we will be using this dataset in multiple ways, and because it is one of our larger datasets, we will not run a script each time we need it.
-To get this dataset, please navigate to http://www.cs.toronto.edu/~kriz/cifar.html, and download the CIFAR-10 dataset.
+To get this dataset, please navigate to http://www.cs.toronto.edu/~kriz/cifar.html and download the CIFAR-10 dataset.
 We will address how to use this dataset in the appropriate chapters.

-8. The works of Shakespeare text data: Project Gutenberg (5) is a project that releases electronic versions of free books.
-They have compiled all of the works of Shakespeare together and here is how to access the text file through Python:
+2. The works of Shakespeare text data: Project Gutenberg (5) is a project that releases electronic versions of free books.
+They have compiled all of the works of Shakespeare together.
+The following code shows you how to access this text file through Python:

 import requests